nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 snakemake --cores 4 --use-envmodules
 ```

-Notice the whole workflow ran alot faster and several samples/files/rules were running at one time.
+Notice the whole workflow ran much faster and several samples/files/rules were running at one time.
 This is because we set each rule to run with 2 threads.
 Initially we specified that the *maximum* number of cores to be used by the workflow was 2 with the `--cores 2` flag, meaning only one rule and sample can be run at one time.
 When we increased the *maximum* number of cores to be used by the workflow to 4 with `--cores 4`, up to 2 samples could be run through at one time.

 ## 3.16 Throw it even more cores